Who are we?

 Mummy.

-When our dear director was restored to us as a result of much prayer and medical skill we were able to become the group we are today, meeting in St. Albans in Tulip Rd, Swaythling, and taking on more events.
+When our dear director was restored to us as a result of much prayer and medical skill we were able to become the group we are today, initially meeting in St. Albans in Tulip Rd, Swaythling, and taking on more events.

 More history to follow (when we make some)